rocky-jaiswal/praising-god/blog/2020-08-29-goodness-of-god.md

 disqus: false
 ---

 It was a cold day in December, I had gone through a series of tests and on 30th December 2019 we were supposed to see the doctor to get my results.
-The doctor made us wait a bit and then told me and my wife that I had a rare type of cancer - "Thymus Carcinoma".
+The doctor made us wait a bit and then told me and my wife that I had a rare type of cancer - "Thymus Carcinoma" in the fourth stage.

 <!--truncate-->